gvlima/the-c-programming-language-2nd-edition/README.md

 Chapter 6.
 Structures
 Chapter 7.
 Input and Output
 Chapter 8.
 The UNIX System Interface

-This repository contains the _solutions_ to the exercises from each chapter of the book, these solutions are meant to be helpful for those who want to learn to program with the C language.

 ### Test Files
 The test data files are provided to support manually testing the exercises.
 Specifically, the ones that draw from standard input can be manually tested with these.